Helena Modjeska: Immigration

 In July 1876, after spending more than a decade as the reigning diva of the Polish national theater, for reasons both personal and political, Modjeska and her husband chose to immigrate to the United States.

-My husband's only desire was to take me away from my surroundings and give me perfect rest from my work ...
-Our friends used to talk about the new country, the new life, new scenery, and the possibility of settling down somewhere in the land of freedom, away from the daily vexations to which each Pole was exposed in Russian or Prussian Poland.
-Henryk Sienkiewicz was the first to advocate emigration.
-Little by little others followed him, and soon five of them expressed the desire to seek adventures in the jungles of the virgin land.

-My husband, seeing the eagerness of the young men, conceived the idea of forming a colony in California on the model of the Brook Farm.
-The project was received with acclamation.
+The "colonists" saw the theatres of New York and the Centennial Exposition in Philadelphia before sailing down the Atlantic coast to Panama, where they crossed the isthmus by rail.
+They reached San Francisco by coastal steamer in the autumn of 1878.

 Once in America, Modjeska and her husband purchased a ranch near Anaheim, California.
-Julian Sypniewski, Łucjan Paprowski, and Henryk Sienkiewicz (winner of the Nobel Prize for literature in 1905), were among the friends who had accompanied them to California.
+Julian Sypniewski- fellow member of the January 1864 Uprising and political prisoner of the Moabit prison in Berlin with his wife and two children, Łucjan Paprowski- an amateur caricaturist, and Henryk Sienkiewicz (winner of the Nobel Prize for literature in 1905 for “Quo Vadis”), were among the friends who had accompanied them to California.
 It was during this period that Sienkiewicz wrote his Charcoal Sketches (Szkice węglem).
 Originally the artists Stanisław Witkiewicz (father of Stanisław Ignacy Witkiewicz) and Adam Chmielowski (the future St. Albert) were also to have come with Modjeska's group, but they changed their plans.
 She was a member of the Pacific Coast Women's Press Association.

 Modjeska intended to abandon her career and envisioned herself living "a life of toil under the blue skies of California, among the hills, riding on horseback with a gun over my shoulder."
 The reality proved less cinematic.
 None of the colonists knew the first thing about ranching or farming, and they could barely speak English.
 The utopian experiment failed, the colonists went their separate ways, and Modjeska returned to the stage, reprising the Shakespearean roles that she had performed in Poland.
 Perhaps the best account of daily life on the ranch is Theodore Payne's memoir, Life on the Modjeska Ranch in the Gay Nineties.
+Arden, the century-old Modjeska House in the foothills of the Santa Ana Mountains designed by Stanford White, is California State Historic Landmark #205.
+The ranch was 400 acres.
+In her autobiography Memories and Impressions she refers to her Arden house as her “American bungalow”.